 Here are Trump’s business interests in the Middle East and Europe:

 - The Trump Towers Istanbul project is reportedly already being used as a bargaining chip to sway the president-elect’s policy interactions with Turkey.
-It is not the first time his business and policy have collided there: When Trump proposed banning Muslims from entering the U.S., Erdogan called for Trump’s name to be removed from the towers, threatening the licensing fees that netted Trump $1 million to $5 million in the previous year.
+It is not the first time his business and policy have collided there: When Trump proposed banning Muslims from entering the U.S., Erdogan called for Trump’s name to be removed from the towers, threatening the licensing fees that netted Trump $1 million to $5 million on each of his past two filings.
 Trump has recognized the conflict of interest.

 - Trump’s interest in Saudi Arabia is still largely that – an interest.
 Ivanka Trump identified it as one of three Middle Eastern countries in which the Trump Organization planned to open hotels.
 Trump touted his transactions with Saudis on the campaign trail and registered eight companies tied to the country after he started his presidential campaign, all seemingly linked to a potential hotel in Jeddah.
 But there has yet to be any other progress, and he has reportedly dissolved half of those corporations.
 That’s backed up by his most recent disclosure: Trump dropped ownership in four of those companies in 2015, and dissolved the other four the week after the 2016 election.

-- Trump International Golf Club Dubai is an 18-hole golf course near completion.
-It opened in mid-February—with Eric and Donald Jr. in attendance—after its scheduled 2016 opening was pushed back.
-Trump’s proposed Muslim ban appears to have been forgiven, and his partner has announced a new series of villas overlooking the course.
+- Trump International Golf Club Dubai is an 18-hole golf course that opened in mid-February—with Eric and Donald Jr. in attendance—after its scheduled 2016 opening was pushed back.
+Trump’s proposed Muslim ban appears to have been forgiven, and his partner has announced a new series of villas overlooking the course that will also be Trump-branded.
+In fact, the Trump brand is now helping sell properties, his business partner said.
+In the first few months it was open before Trump filed his 2017 disclosure, the golf course earned him just under $13,000 in management fees.